Red Team & Blue Team

 The Blue Team are friendly, knowledgeable, and professional.
 Blue Team skills are aligned with maintaining systems, so they are proactive, good at solving problems and pride themselves on completing tasks in a timely manner.

-When calling the helpdesk (or when the help desk call you) it is pretty likely that you will be speaking with an engineer or technician from the Blue Team.
+When calling the service desk (or when the help desk call you) it is pretty likely that you will be speaking with an engineer or technician from the Blue Team.

 When you engage Sytec to complete a vulnerability assessment or a penetration test, it will be Red Team member who leads the tasking.
 There is a clear difference between these two assignments, therefore it is prudent to understand what outcomes you are seeking, let’s begin by describing some differences between a vulnerability assessment and a penetration test.

 A vulnerability assessment always includes a scope of work and is always specific in the objective.